Edgerton, Wisconsin: Tourism

 The Sterling North Home and Museum is the childhood home of authors Sterling North and Jessica Nelson North MacDonald.
-North's most famous book, Rascal was set in Edgerton and he used the town as the setting for several of his books, referring to it as "Brailsford Junction."
+North's most famous book, Rascal, was set in Edgerton and he used the town as the setting for several of his books, referring to it as "Brailsford Junction".

 The Pomeroy and Pelton Tobacco Warehouse, known as the T. W. Dickinson & Son Tobacco Warehouse after it was purchased by Weetman Dickinson, is on the National Register of Historic Places.
 It is the oldest free-standing brick warehouse in Wisconsin.

 Edgerton is also known for its association with Pauline Jacobus.
 Jacobus and her husband, Oscar Jacobus, were responsible for the first artistic pottery created in Chicago in the mid-1880s.
-By 1888 the couple had moved their business to Edgerton.
-Although Oscar's death and an economic depression disrupted the business in the 1890s, Pauline Jacobus continued making pottery in Edgerton until the early 1900s' fire that destroyed her rural Edgerton home, "The Bogart".
-Much admired and sought-after as an American art form, "Pauline Pottery" is recognized in antique and art galleries throughout the world.
+By 1888, the couple had moved their business to Edgerton.
+Although Oscar's death and an economic depression disrupted the business in the 1890s, Pauline Jacobus continued making pottery in Edgerton until a fire in the early 1900s that destroyed her rural Edgerton home, "The Bogart".
+Much admired and sought after as an American art form, "Pauline Pottery" is recognized in antique and art galleries throughout the world.
 A log cabin from the old Bogart site and the factory warehouse where Pauline Pottery was first made in Edgerton still survive.